nahkd123/nahara-toolkit/README.md

 Projects in ``fabric/`` are Fabric mods and they can be included in your mod with ``modImplementation include(...)`` in ``dependencies``.

 ## License
 This project is licensed under MIT license, except we haven't included license headers to our source code yet.
-We'll do that soon™.
+I'll do that soon™.